-- a You must get written permission from your local area housing office before you carry out any alterations to your home or shared areas.
+- a You must get written permission from your housing officer before you carry out any alterations to your home or shared areas.
 This includes putting up a satellite dish or an aerial, fitting security grilles or gates and laying wooden or laminate flooring. - b We will give our permission for you to make alterations to your home unless we have good reason not to.
 If you make an alteration without our permission, we may ask you to change it back.
 If you do not do this, we will do the necessary work and charge you our costs.
-We will not give permission for any changes that may affect the structure of the building, e.g., alterations to internal walls or structures in roof spaces.

-c.
-Alterations to sheds, garages or other outbuildings rented from the Council should not be undertaken without our permission.
+We will not give permission for any changes that may affect the structure of the building, e.g., alterations to internal walls or structures in roof spaces. - c.
+Alterations to sheds, garages or other outbuildings should not be undertaken without our permission. - d If you have any work carried out in your home, you must make sure it is done by a competent and suitably qualified person.
+If we find out that work carried out to your home has or could damage your home or injure someone, we will ask you to put the matter right.
+If you do not solve the problem, we will carry out the necessary work and you will have to pay our costs.

-Introductory tenants must not carry out any alterations to their homes.
+Introductory and Secure Flexible Tenants must not carry out any alterations to their homes.